cervoise/Hardware-Bruteforce-Framework-2/README.md

 Needs:
 - a RaspberryPi or something equivalent supporting Linux and i2c
 - an Arduino supporting Keyboard.h and Mouse.h (Arduino Leonardo for example) or a Teensy 3.x.
-- 3 cables in order to connect Pi and Arduino
+- 3 wires in order to connect Pi and Arduino
-- Optionnal: an USB webcam (RaspiCam is to slow)
+- Optional: an USB webcam (RaspiCam is to slow)

 Installation (Pi part):
 - configure i2c using raspi-config